e-t-o-v-o/gachabitch/README.md

-# 🎰 GatchaBitch: The REAL Gacha Experience 🌟
+# 🎰 GachaBitch: The REAL Gacha Experience 🌟

 Welcome to GachaBitch, where we don't pretend climbing mountains is a personality trait! 🏔️ (Looking at you, Mihoyo 👀)